Proverbs 8: Verse 9

-Wisdom's second invitation (8:10–21)
+Wisdom's second invitation (verses 10–21)

 The second invitation in verses 10–11 is very similar to the appeal in Proverbs:14–15, whereas verses 12–14 recall the words of the prologue of the book (Proverbs 1:2–7).
 In the explanation following the invitation, Wisdom describes her 'providential role in the good and orderly government of the world' (verses 12–16) and 'as the giver of wealth' (verses 17–21).

-Wisdom's hymn (8:22–31)
+Wisdom's hymn (verses 22–31)

 The third invitation is preceded by a hymn of self-praise in two parts by Wisdom (verses 22–31):